-The samples were sieved with different mesh-size (2 mm, 1 mm, 0.5 mm and 0.2 mm) to facilitate the sorting process.
-The archaeobotanical macro remains were sorted with the help of a binocular with 10x magnification.
-Charcoal fragments were also sorted but put apart from the seed and fruit remains as the charcoal was not investigated, yet.
-The reference collection of the archaeobotanical laboratory, as well as identification literature (Jacomet 2006; Nesbitt 2008; Neef et al. 2011), helped to identify the seeds and fruits.
+The samples were sieved through different mesh sizes (2 mm, 1 mm, 0.5 mm and 0.2 mm) to facilitate the sorting process.
+The archaeobotanical macro remains were sorted with the help of binoculars with 10x magnification.
+Charcoal fragments were also sorted, but separated from the seed and fruit remains as the charcoal had not yet been investigated.
+The reference collection of the archaeobotanical laboratory as well as the literature on identification (Jacomet 2006; Nesbitt 2008; Neef et al. 2011), helped in the identification of the seeds and fruits.

-A whole seed or fruit was counted as one.
-Fragmented macro remains of most of the taxa were also counted as one if preserved at least in halves.
-Exceptions were made for cereals and olive.
-Four quarters of cereal grains have been added up to one grain.
-The olive stones of some samples (BP 10, BP 79, BP 80, BP 104, BP 124, BP 125, BP 127, BP 128, and BP 130; see Appendix xxx) were broken, therefore, weighing was the method used for quantifying the olive pits.
-The highest number in macro remains come from pithos 77462 (sample BP 170) dating to the Late Bronze Age.
-The grains of free-threshing wheat (Triticum durum/aestivum) and of the weedy darnel grass (Lolium remotum/temolentum) had to be weighed as well.
-For this purpose, the grains of the free-threshing wheat were divided for several times with a sample divider to receive smaller heaps of grains.
-From these 3 x 100 grains were put aside and weighed.
-The average of all three measurements forms the reference value.
-As the grains of darnel grass were less in number, only 100 kernels were sorted and weighed to form the reference value.
-Finally, the seeds of both species have been calculated for the whole sample size.
+An entire seed or fruit was counted as one.
+Fragmented macro remains of most of the taxa were also counted as one if preserved at least as halves.
+Exceptions were made for cereals and olives.
+Four quarters of cereal grains added up to one grain.
+The olive stones of some samples (BP 10, BP 79, BP 80, BP 104, BP 124, BP 125, BP 127, BP 128, and BP 130; see Appendix xxx) were broken, so weighing was the method used for quantifying olive pits.
+The greatest number of macro remains came from pithos 77462 (sample BP 170) dating to the Late Bronze Age.
+The grains of free-threshing wheat (Triticum durum/aestivum) and weedy darnel grass (Lolium remotum/temolentum) had to be weighed as well.
+For this purpose, grains of free-threshing wheat were divided several times with a sample divider to obtain smaller heaps of grains.
+From these, 3 x 100 grains were put aside and weighed.
+The average of all three measurements were the reference value.
+As there were fewer grains of darnel grass, only 100 kernels were sorted and weighed to determine the reference value.
+Finally, the seeds of both species were calculated for the entire sample size.

-As for the interpretation of the archaeobotanical material, percent proportion of the identified seeds were calculated.
-To complement the analyses percent ubiquity was generated as well.
-Percent ubiquity represent the percentage of samples containing a single taxon.
-According to this the ubiquity of 100 % means that the taxon was present in all the samples, and for 50 % the taxon was present in half of the samples.
+To assist in the interpretation of the archaeobotanical material, percent proportion of the identified seeds was calculated.
+Complementing the analyses, percent ubiquity was generated as well.
+Percent ubiquity represents the percentage of samples containing a single taxon.
+Accordingly, the ubiquity of 100 % meant that the taxon was present in all the samples; at 50 % the taxon was present in half of the samples.

 3. Results and discussion

-In all, the seeds and fruits of 127 samples from seasons 2009 to 2017 have been analysed (Appendix xxx).
+In all, the seeds and fruits of 127 samples from seasons 2009 to 2017 were analysed (Appendix xxx).
 In general, the number of macro remains per sample was low.
-Alone, the samples from the pithos mentioned above provided more than 20.000 plant remains.
-In the following the plant remains will be discussed according to their chronological classification.
-The five samples from the Late Bronze Age pithos (77462), however, will be reviewed separately as the composition and number of archaeobotanical finds from these samples clearly differ from the other Late Bronze Age samples.
+The samples from the pithos mentioned above alone provided more than 20.000 plant remains.
+The plant remains will be discussed below according to their chronological classification.
+The five samples from the Late Bronze Age pithos (77462), however, will be reviewed separately as the composition and number of archaeobotanical finds in these samples clearly differ from those of the other Late Bronze Age samples.

 3.1 The archaeobotanical remains from Area M (without the samples from the LBA pithos)

-The archaeobotanical material of 122 samples is composed of 48 different taxa separated into 30 taxa of cultigens and 18 taxa of wild species (Table 1).
-Many samples (N = 13) contained no identifiable macro remains, at all.
-Whereas many samples (N = 87) only contained less than 10 identifiable plant remains.
-In total, 630 macro remains form the base for archaeobotanical interpretation with an average of five seeds per sample.
-The seeds and fruits were preserved in carbonized status with some exception of mineralized seeds (some fig nutlets, grape pips, and mericarps of stoneseed).
+The archaeobotanical material of the 122 samples is composed of 48 different taxa, which can be divided into 30 taxa of cultigens and 18 taxa of wild species (Table 1).
+Many samples (N = 13) contain no identifiable macro remains at all, and many samples (N = 87) only contain fewer than 10 identifiable plant remains.
+In total, 630 macro remains form the basis for archaeobotanical interpretation with an average of five seeds per sample.
+The seeds and fruits have been preserved in a carbonized state with the exception of some mineralized seeds (some fig nutlets, grape pips, and mericarps of stoneseed).